Best Seller

 Available on Oct 06, 2026 | 448 Pages

-A stunning work of deeply reported narrative nonfiction that traces the lives of nine Americans over three turbulent decades, offering both a clear-eyed account of a nation in crisis and a long overdue moral reckoning—from award-winning New York Times Magazine writer Janet Reitman
+A stunning work of narrative nonfiction that traces the lives of nine Americans over three decades, offering a vivid account of a nation in crisis—from award-winning New York Times Magazine writer Janet Reitman

 Author